smkent/initramfs/README.md

 ## Security note

-When the SSH server (dropbear) is configured in the initramfs, the same ECDSA host key that OpenSSH currently uses is copied to the initramfs.
-If the root filesystem of the current machine is encrypted, this means the SSH host key is now stored in the initramfs, which is unencrypted.
-If unauthorized access is gained to the physical machine, the SSH host key should be considered compromised even though the root filesystem may be encrypted.
+When the SSH server is configured in the initramfs, the same ED25519 and RSA host keys that OpenSSH currently uses are copied to the initramfs.
+If the root filesystem of the current machine is encrypted, this means the SSH host keys are now stored in the initramfs, which is unencrypted.
+If unauthorized access is gained to the physical machine, the SSH host keys should be considered compromised even though the root filesystem may be encrypted.

 ## References